 Protect Your Farm With The Right Property Coverage

 Going Back to the Basics

-Jim did the right thing by getting coverage for his farm at the start of his operation since it is meant to provide protection both personally and commercially.
-Furthermore, farm insurance also extends to the farm owner’s machinery, equipment, feed, and livestock.
+Jim did the right thing by getting coverage for his farm at the start of his operation.
+Doing so provides protection both personally and commercially.
+Furthermore, farm insurance coverage also extends to the farm owner’s machinery, equipment, feed, and livestock.
 Good farm insurance should provide adequate coverage from potentially catastrophic loss.

 Coverage #1: Property

 Good coverage can protect farm owners from potentially losing their business due to a damaged barn or similar structure.

 The threat of losing one’s business due to serious illness resulting from consuming produce from your farm is all too real.
 Adding an endorsement to modify the insurance policy can protect farm owners from these possible perils.

 Improper pesticide and fertilizer application and storage, inadequate storage tank siting or design, and poor drainage may all contribute to agricultural pollution.
 It’s difficult, but achievable.
 Environmental insurance covers agricultural pollution-related injuries and property damage.